Stremio/stremio-addon-sdk/README.md

 addon-bootstrap hello-world
 ```

-You'll be asked about what [resources and types](./docs/api/README.md) you want to support, after which the add-on will be created in the `hello-world` directory, and you'll be able to run it:
+You'll be asked about what [resources and types](./docs/api/README.md) you want to support, after which the addon will be created in the `hello-world` directory, and you'll be able to run it:

 ```bash
 cd hello-world